tystr/tystr.github.io/index.md

 {% include title_row.html title="Software Engineering Manager" company="Conductor" start="April 2019" end="Current" location="New York City" %}

-I manage a globally-distributed software engineering team responsible for buildling robust, scalable CI/CD tooling.
+I manage a distributed engineering team tasked with supporting product development.
+I am responsible for enabling the product and engineering organization to test and release software internally and to our customers.

+Key Accomplishments:
+* Facilitated code quality improvements by introducing code analysis to the CI/CD pipeline for the entire engineering organization.
+* Introduced on-demand environments to better support accept testing.

 <hr style="margin: 0 0 1rem 0">